-When licensees transition to oversight under the ROP from a construction status, there may be greater-than-Green operational program inspection findings identified under construction oversight that remain open after the 103(g) determination is made.
+When licensees transition to oversight under the ROP from a construction status, there may be greater-than-Green operational program inspection findings identified under construction oversight that remain open after the 10 CFR 52.103(g) determination is made.
 If there are greater-than-Green findings associated with an operational program for which the supplemental inspections were not successfully completed before the 103(g) determination was made, the findings will remain open and will be assigned to the ROP cornerstone that is most closely related to the finding.

-indings will be considered as inputs to the ROP Action Matrix upon initial implementation of the ROP.
+Findings using the deterministic SDPs will be considered as inputs to the ROP Action Matrix upon initial implementation of the ROP.
 These findings will remain open until the appropriate supplemental inspection is completed.

 Greater-than-Green inspection findings mapped to a cornerstone that is more reliant on a probabilistic risk assessment (PRA) (i.e., initiating events, mitigating systems, barrier integrity), will not count in the ROP Action Matrix, but the licensee will be required to have the appropriate supplemental inspection completed in order to close the finding.
 The reason for this is the basis for determining significance of findings using the construction SDP is different from the ROP SDP.
 Additionally, these findings are indicative of construction deficiencies and not operational performance.

+Additionally, when licensees transition to oversight under the ROP from a construction status, there may be traditional enforcement inspection violations identified under construction oversight that may remain open after the 103(g) determination is made.
+For these violations, consideration should be given to follow-up on licensee actions to address these violations using the appropriate traditional enforcement follow-up inspection procedures.

-0308.4- TRADITIONAL ENFORCEMENT FOLLOW-UP
+0308.4-11 TRADITIONAL ENFORCEMENT FOLLOW-UP

-In SECY-08-0046, “Reactor Oversight Process Self-Assessment for Calendar Year 2007,” the staff noted its intent to explore how certain traditional enforcement (TE) items related to all seven cornerstones could be used as a more integrated input into the assessment program.
+In SECY-08-0046, “Reactor Oversight Process Self-Assessment for Calendar Year 2007,” dated April 2, 2008 (ML080460148), the staff noted its intent to explore how certain traditional enforcement (TE) items related to all seven cornerstones could be used as a more integrated input into the assessment program.
 A working group was established to gather perspectives for achieving a more integrated enforcement process with the ROP.
 One recommendation was to perform follow-up inspection on all TE outcomes which would place a focus on the regulatory significance associated with licensee actions that are willful, impede the regulatory process, or have actual consequences.
 The staff would examine TE outcomes over the preceding 12 months during the mid-cycle and end-of-cycle performance reviews.
 Using an escalating approach similar to that in the Action Matrix, the number, severity level, and similarities among the violations would trigger one of three levels of inspection response.
 However, the inspection response to the TE outcomes would not be a direct input into the Action Matrix since the SDP would have already captured any associated risk significance by processing the performance deficiency separately.

 In CY 2009, the staff changed Appendix B, “Issue Screening,” to IMC 0612, “Power Reactor Inspection Reports,” to allow performance deficiencies to be processed separately from the violation, so that the technical aspect could become a timely input into the Action Matrix.
 IMC 0305 and supporting inspection guidance were changed to allow follow-up inspection on all levels of TE.
-These inspections were IP 92722, “Follow Up Inspection for Any Severity Level I or II Traditional Enforcement Violation or for Two or More Severity Level III Traditional Enforcement Violations in a 12Month Period,” and IP 92723, “.”
+These inspections were IP 92722, “Follow Up Inspection for Any Severity Level I or II Traditional Enforcement Violation or for Two or More Severity Level III Traditional Enforcement Violations in a 12-Month Period,” and IP 92723, “Follow-Up Inspection for One Severity Level III and Two Severity Level IV Traditional Enforcement Violations or for Three or More Severity Level IV Traditional Enforcement Violations in the Same Area in a 12-Month Period.”